The Church Founders

 In 324 AD Constantine became sole ruler of the Roman Empire, reuniting an empire that had been split among rival rulers since the retirement of Domitian in 305.
 Constantine, the first Christian emperor, reunified the empire but found the Church bitterly divided over the nature of Jesus.
 He wanted to reunify the Church as he had reunified the Empire.
 The major dispute was over the teaching of Arius, but there were other doctrinal issues also.

-Arianism: teaching of Arius of Alexandria, who believed that Jesus was created ex Nihilo (out of nothing) by the Father to be the means of creation and redemption.
+Arianism: the teaching of Arius of Alexandria, who believed that Jesus was created ex Nihilo (out of nothing) by the Father to be the means of creation and redemption.
 Jesus was fully human, but not fully divine.
-He was elevated as a reward for his accomplishment of his mission.
+He was elevated as a reward for the accomplishment of his mission.
 The Arian rallying cry was “There was a time when the Son was not.”
 Monarchianism: defended the unity (mono Arche, “One source”) of God by denying that the Son and the Spirit were separate persons.
-Sabellianism: a form of Monarchianism taught by Sabellias, that God revealed himself in three successive modes, as Father (creator), as Son (redeemer), as Spirit (sustainer).
+Sabellianism: a form of Monarchianism taught by Sabellians, that God revealed himself in three successive modes, as Father (creator), as Son (redeemer), as Spirit (sustainer).
 Hence there is only one person in the Godhead.
 Constantine summoned the bishops at imperial expense to Nicaea, 30 miles from his imperial capital in Nicomedia.
 Here they were to settle their differences in a council over which he presided.
 The council rejected Arianism.
 The Council issued a creed based upon an existing baptismal creed from Syria and Palestine.

 This Nicene creed reads: "We believe in one God the Father Almighty, Maker of all things visible and invisible; and in one Lord Jesus Christ, the Son of God, begotten of the Father, only begotten, that is, from the substance of the Father, God from God, Light from Light, True God from True God, Begotten, not made, of one substance with the Father through Whom all things were made."

-Who for us men and for our salvation came down and became incarnate, and was made man, suffered and rose on the third day, and ascended into heaven, and is coming with glory to judge living and dead, and in the Holy Spirit.
+Who for us men and for our salvation came down and became incarnate, and was made a man, suffered and rose on the third day, and ascended into heaven, and is coming with glory to judge living and dead, and in the Holy Spirit.

-Those who say, There was a time when the Son of God was not, and before he was begotten, he was not, and that he came into being from things that are not, or that he is of a different Hypostasisor substance, or that he is mutable or alterable, the Catholic and Apostolic Church anathematizes.
+Those who say, There was a time when the Son of God was not, and before he was begotten, he was not, and that he came into being from things that are not, or that he is of a different Hypostasis substance, or that he is mutable or alterable, the Catholic and Apostolic Church anathematizes.

 The second council met in Constantinople, the new imperial capital.
 The council issued a new creed, based upon another baptismal creed from Antioch, which in turn was an expression of the faith expressed in the Nicene Creed adopted in 325 AD.

 Later the Western Church unilaterally added a single word to the Creed, inserting Filioque “and the Son” to the statement about the Spirit, to read “the Spirit...proceeds from the Father and the Son.”
 In 867 the Patriarch of Constantinople declared Rome heretical for this clause.
 To this day the Western Church (Catholic and Protestant) accepts the Filioque clause, while the Eastern Church (Orthodox) does not.
 The Exception being this clause, the Nicene Creed remains one of the ecumenical creeds, a creed recognized by all the Church.
 Any church that rejects the Nicene Creed is deemed heretical.
-During the Middle Ages this creed became called the Nicene Creed, as it is known to this day.
+During the Middle Ages, this creed became called the Nicene Creed, as it is known to this day.

-The death of Peter at Rome is legendary, as all the ancient records of the Roman bishops which have been handed down by Irenaeus, Julius Africanus, Hippolytus, Eusebius, also the Liberian catalogue of 354, place the name of Linus directly after that of the Peter.
+The death of Peter at Rome is legendary, as all the ancient records of the Roman bishops which have been handed down by Irenaeus, Julius Africanus, Hippolytus, Eusebius, also the Liberian catalog of 354, place the name of Linus directly after that of the Peter.
 Linus's term of office, according to the papal lists, lasted twelve years, the second successor of Peter.
 Whether he was the same as Cletus, who is also called Anencletus as well as Anacletus, has been the subject of endless discussion.
 Irenaeus, Eusebius, Augustine, Optatus, use both names indifferently as of one person.
 Tertullian omits him altogether.
 To add to the confusion, the order is different.
 Thus Irenaeus has Linus, Anacletus, Clement; whereas Augustine and Optatus put Clement before Anacletus.
-Pope Clement I (called CLEMENS ROMANUS to distinguish him from the Alexandrian), is the first of the successors of Peter of whom anything definite is known, and he is the first of the so-called Apostolic fathers.
+Pope Clement I (called CLEMENS ROMANUS to distinguish him from the Alexandrian), is the first of the successors of Peter of whom anything definite is known, and he is the first of the so-called Apostolic Fathers.

 This was said by Martin Luther at Worms in 1521 while still a Catholic priest.
 "No enlightened Catholic holds the pope's infallibility to be an article of faith".
 Some religionists today advocate that man is saved by faith only.
 However, there is only one passage in the entire Bible that has the words "faith" and "only" together and it says, "not by faith only" (James 2:24).
 The Catholics today speak of the Pope as vicar, taking the place of God (Christ Himself is God, Matt.
 1:23; John 1:1), yet there is only one passage in the entire Bible which speaks of a man doing such and it calls him "the man of sin."